 The CRPO was proclaimed on April 1st, 2015

-The controlled act of psychotherapy has NOT been proclaimed yet.
+The controlled act of psychotherapy has not yet been proclaimed.

-Before you can begin the online application process you must first:
+Before you can begin the online CRPO application process you must first:

 1. Create a CRPO user account